-Case studies begin with reflections on the context and the key agents involved, with special attention paid to the author(s), their approach to practice, their philosophy, and a brief outline of the experiences that have helped to shape and evolve their particular approach (strategies).
-Then, once explaining, in detail, the case itself and the focal interventions (tactics) and outcomes, there is a strong focus on reflection.
-The authors are required to reflect on their experience, the effectiveness of their approach, things they would do differently, and major lessons learnt.
+This unique collection of case studies is continually updated online and covers important emerging and established areas of sport and exercise psychology.
+Case studies will begin with reflections on the context and the key agents involved, with special attention paid to the author(s), their approach to practice, their philosophy, and a brief outline of the experiences that have helped to shape and evolve their particular approach (strategies).
+Then, once explaining, in detail, the case itself and the focal interventions (tactics) and outcomes, there will be a strong focus on reflection.
+The authors will be required to reflect on their experience, the effectiveness of their approach, things they would do differently, and major lessons learnt.

 CSSEP EDITORIAL STAFF